Staplehurst School

 Part B: Extra-curricular music

-We currently offer individual piano, guitar, ukulele and drum lessons with the Andrew Parry Music school https://www.andrewparrymusic.com/ and our Music Lead Teacher.
+We currently offer individual piano, singing, guitar, ukulele and drum lessons with the Andrew Parry Music school https://www.andrewparrymusic.com/ and our Music Lead Teacher.
 These are charged per half hour lesson and run on a rota basis, during lesson time and lunchtimes.
 Instruments can be loaned from Kent Music or Andrew Parry.
 Other instruments can be offered and funding sought from Kent Music for those who are Pupil Premium.
 Pupils can work towards ABRSM examinations or play simply for enjoyment.

-We offer recorder clubs (years 2-5) and choir (years 4-6) which are all free to join and provide lots of opportunity for pupils to perform to adults and their peers.
+We offer recorder clubs (years 2-6) and choir (years 4-6) which are all free to join and provide lots of opportunity for pupils to perform to adults and their peers.

 At the school on a Saturday morning, Staplehurst Music Centre (an independent village music school) run a range of individual instrumental lessons and ensemble opportunities, including a rock band and chamber group.